Temloyy/hng-foodie-help/systemArchitecture.md

 Why my Approach is Technically feasible

 - It is user-friendly, in the sense that simple actions lead to immediate and useful results.
-- It is accurate because the server can double-check difficult images.
+- It is accurate, because the app's server can double-check difficult images.
+It is scalable, because each major function (AI service, backend, databse) can scale independently.